-TReeS is a UK registered charity and non-profit making organisation with over 25 years experience promoting tropical rainforest conservation andsustainable development in the Madre de Dios river basin, in south-east Peru.
+TReeS is a UK registered charity and non-profit making organisationwith over 30 years experience promoting tropical rainforest conservation andsustainable development in the Madre de Dios river basin, in south-east Peru.

-* Bahuaja-Sonene National Park (BSNP)
+•Bahuaja-Sonene National Park (BSNP)

-* Tambopata National Reserve (TNR)
+•Tambopata National Reserve (TNR)

-TReeS aims to promote and support –
+TReeS aims to promote and support:

 community-led projects relevant to the sustainable use of natural resources;

 sound environmental management;

 environmental education; and

 research relevant to the above.

 TReeS responds to local initiatives which address these aims.
 In this way, we generate awareness of environ-mental issues, support local motivation and build local capacity to generate solutions to environmental and developmental problems.
-The majority of TReeS’ support has been for –

-* native communities’ initiatives on health care and the re-evaluation of traditional forest practices;
+•Native communities’ initiatives on health care and the re-evaluation of traditional forest practices;

-* operational costs and community consultations on development issues by regional Federations
+•Operational costs and community consultations on development issues by regional Federations;

-such as those for indigenous peoples (FENAMAD) and for local farmers (FADEMAD);
+such as those for indigenous peoples (FENAMAD).

-* community projects such as eco-tourism initiatives promoting the sustainable use of local resources;
+•Community projects such as eco-tourism initiatives promoting the sustainable use of local resources;

-* field studies, research expeditions and publications in the region by young Peruvian biologists.
+•Field studies, research expeditions and publications in the region by young Peruvian biologists.